 The Seventy Weeks Prophecy is a bone of contention among prophecy experts.
 Richard Ritenbaugh shows that simply taking the Bible at face value makes the meaning of this prophecy crystal clear!

 The Seventy Weeks Prophecy in Daniel 9:24-27 is best known for its prediction of the timing of the coming of the Messiah.
-David Grabbe explains how its detail about "confirm[ing] a covenant with many" points to Jesus and His making of the New Covenant with His elect—and hints at a future confirmation of the covenant to complete the seventieth week.
+David Grabbe explains how its detail about "confirm[ing] a covenant with many" points to Jesus and His making of the New Covenant with. . .

-Mentioned in Matthew 2, the wise men or magi have been mysterious figures since their appearance two thousand years ago.
-Their visit to Bethlehem was more significant than most realize.
+The wise men or magi have been mysterious figures since their appearance 2,000 years ago.
+Within the Bible's consistent revelation lies clues to their identity.

 Historical dating is not as easy as it may sound.
 Currently, several chronological systems are vying for predominance among scholars.
 What impact might this have on our biblical understanding of prophecy?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.